 Total Time: 10 minutes to make the batter

 Yield: It depends on the size you make the scones

 Source: Full and Plenty by Maura Laverty

 Sift flour, measure, and sift with baking powder and salt.
 Add mashed potatoes and shortening which have been creamed together.
-Add well-beaten egg and sufficient milk to make a roll dough.
-Very little milk is necessary.

 My ancestors came from Ireland; this is a recipe handed down from one of them when they came to America in the 1800's.
 Grandma re-did it a little to use a stove!